Syndecan-4: Function

 Syndecan-4 is a transmembrane (type I) heparan sulfate proteoglycan that functions as a receptor in intracellular signaling.
 The protein is found as a homodimer and is a member of the syndecan proteoglycan family.
 Syndecan-4 interacts with extracellular matrix, anticoagulants, and growth-factors.
 It also regulates the actin cytoskeleton, cell adhesion, and cell migration.

 Syndecan-4 activates protein kinase C (PKC), an enzyme involved in signal transduction.
 The variable domain of syndecan-4 could be a site of self-association.
 The degree of oligomerization correlates with the activity of kinases, so the degree of clustering of syndecan-4 correlates to PKC activity.
-Syndecan-4 also binds to phosphatidylinositol (4,5)-bisphosphate (PIP2) through the variable domain and increases PKC activity ten-fold.
+Syndecan-4 also binds to phosphatidylinositol 4,5-bisphosphate (PIP_{2}) through the variable domain and increases PKC activity ten-fold.

 Syndecan-4 is also a regulator of fibroblast growth factor-2 (FGF-2) signaling.
 Syndecan-4 binds to FGF and mediates interaction with the FGF receptor.
 Because the tight correlation between syndecan-4 and growth factors, the efficiency of angiogenic therapies have been thought to relate to syndecan-4.
 Growth factor signaling may be disrupted by changes in syndecan-4 expression.
 The cellular uptake, trafficking, and nuclear localization of FGF-2 could be increased by co-delivery of syndecan-4 proteoliposomes.
 These alterations should be considered in FGF-2-based therapies.

 Syndecan-4 is also associated with the healing process.
 Lack of Sdc4 gene causes delayed wound healing in mice.
 This delay may be due to compromised fibroblast motility.